-Whether you earn a BA or BS degree, obtaining a bachelor’s degree in human development and family studies online will open up a variety of career choices that allow you to interact with people on very personal levels.
+Whether you earn a BA or BS degree, obtaining a bachelor’s degree in human development and family studies online will open a variety of career choices that allow you to interact with people on very personal levels.

-- Health Educator: Health educators act as a liaison between communities and healthcare providers.
+- Health educators act as a liaison between communities and healthcare providers.
 They create and implement outreach programs meant to improve the health and welfare of communities through knowledge and prevention strategies.
 They collect data, prepare reports, and facilitate access to healthcare for community members who often come from underserved neighborhoods.